mano-lis/symfony-certif-notes/Forms.md

 * Your extension must extend [AbstractTypeExtension](https://github.com/symfony/symfony/blob/7.0/src/Symfony/Component/Form/AbstractTypeExtension.php) or implements [FormTypeExtensionInterface](https://github.com/symfony/symfony/blob/7.0/src/Symfony/Component/Form/FormTypeExtensionInterface.php)
 * The only method you must implement is getExtendedTypes(), which returns an array of the field types you want to modify.
 * a form type extension applying to FormType would apply to most of the form types (notable exceptions are the ButtonType form types)
+* A form type extension applying to a "parent" form type will apply to all the other form types that are extensions (those whose getExtendedTypes() return the "parent" form type) of this "parent" form type:<br>
+E.g. several form types inherit from the TextType form type (such as EmailType, SearchType, UrlType, etc.).
+A form type extension applying to TextType (i.e. whose getExtendedType() method returns TextType::class) would apply to all of these form types.